mchmarny/artomator/EVENTS.md

 Finally, list the events that were published about that artifact:

-> Note, the content of events on the Pub/Sub topic is Base64 encoded hence the use of `format`
+> Note, the content of events on the Pub/Sub topic is Base64 encoded so you will have to decode it using the `format` flag.

 ```shell
 gcloud pubsub subscriptions pull gcr-sub --project $PROJECT_ID --auto-ack --limit 3 \